vivitsaS/yolo-annotations/README.md

-Conversion from yolo format (from CVAT) to the format required by the yolo pipeline
+Conversion from yoloV7 format (from CVAT) to the format required by the yoloV7 pipeline

-Yolo format:
+yoloV7 format:
 data
 - obj_train_data
 {label .txt files}